Elatchen/Wallpaper-Engine-Sun-System-Webapp/README.md

 # Wallpaper-Engine-Sun-System-Webapp
-Some project I worked on during my Apprenticeship - bad code but functional, lol.

-A small model of the Solar System.
-This model is interactive - when clicking on a solar body information gets displayed in the top left corner.
-The planetary movement is realistic in relation to other solar bodies.
-The sizes of the Sun, and the rocky-Planets had to be altered to fit in one screen and still be viewable.
-The distance from the sun and between planets is not even close to being the correct scale.
-If you find any bugs or have Ideas on what to change contact me.
+Clicking on a celestial body will display information in a corner of your choice.
+Planetary movement is simulated realistically in relation to other solar bodies.
+To make everything fit on one screen and remain viewable, the sizes of the Sun and the rocky planets have been adjusted.
+Distances from the Sun and between planets are not to scale.

+If you find any bugs, have feature requests, or would like me to add translations, feel free to add me on Steam and send a message or leave a comment.

+Pluto may or may not be included. ;)

+Options are available to scale planets (and their orbits) or the info text boxes in Wallpaper Engine.

+Background options currently include plain black or an image of the Milky Way.
+More backgrounds or custom background features may be added in the future.

+Language options currently available:

+en - English
+de - Deutsch
+fr - Français
+es - Español
+zh - 中文 (Zhōngwén)
+hi - हिन्दी (Hindī)
+ar - العربية (Al-‘Arabīyah)
+pt - Português
+bn - বাংলা (Bangla)
+ru - Русский (Russkiy)

-English Version on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1631950065
+Download/Subscribe on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1631950065

-German Version on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=946879758